 Each member of staff within school has a part to play in ensuring that every child has a happy and fulfilling school experience.
 Working collectively to ensure the best for all the children.
 Every teacher in the school is a teacher of SEND.
 The individual child's class teacher is responsible for the progress of the child and for their day to day provision.
 Class teachers will usually be parents' first port of contact.
-However, the SENCO (Amanda Rozenbroek) can be contacted at any time.
+However, the SENCO (Amanda Rozenbroek) can also be contacted.